 Africa is a very old continent indeed, but it was not immune to change, and looked completely different in the past.
 Read about continents, life and ice ages in Africa.
 Africa's natural history is incredibly diverse and fascinating, just as any other aspect of the continent itself.
-This article is an introduction for "geodummies" and everybody who is interested in the nature of Africa.
+This article is an introduction for "geodummies" and everybody who is interested in natural Africa.

 Author: Kathelijne Bonne

 It is a continent, one large single block of land areas, surrounded by oceans.
 Africa has come a very long way.
-It has been a single entity since Cretaceous times, the very warm period of geological time when sea levels were very high, and dinosaurs still roamed the Earth.
-Africa has been 'alone' since then - meaning surrounded by oceans and not connected to other landmasses - since about 100 million years ago, in the middle of the Cretaceous).
+It has been a single "block" since Cretaceous times, the very warm period of geological time when sea levels were very high, and dinosaurs still roamed the Earth.
+Africa has been 'alone' since then - meaning surrounded by oceans and not connected to other landmasses - since about 100 million years ago (middle of the Cretaceous).

 Before, Africa was connected to other continents.
 Through the action of plate tectonics, i.e. the phenomenon responsible for the 'moving of continents', the other landmasses that were once connected to Africa, drifted away, one by one.

 Africa was thus connected to South America, southern Europe, India, Madagascar and Antarctica.
 It formed one huge landmass, better known as the supercontinent named Gondwana.
 Africa lay right in the middle of Gondwana.
 I am tempted to say it was the heart of Gondwana, but it doesn't sound scientific.
 None of Africa's vast stretches of coastline that are so appreciated today, existed then.
-Without any interruption, the plateaus of Africa ran into the juxtaposed landmasses.
+Without any interruption, the plateaus of Africa ran into the adjacent landmasses.

-Gondwana existed for an enormous time-span of almost 500 million years.
+Gondwana existed for a very long span of time, of almost 500 million years.
 You must know, continent movements seem to undergo cycles.
 Sometimes they are all united into one supercontinent, as was the case with Gondwana.
 And during other times, the continents are spread across the globe, like today.
 Imagine what it would mean to humankind, if all these continents would join again.
 And it will happen.

 The birth of Gondwana